European fund firms largely resist tobacco divestment campaign

 Client attitudes towards tobacco varied widely, according to Iain Richards, Head of Responsible Investment, EMEA, at Columbia Threadneedle Investments.
 "We are satisfied that, for our mainstream funds, our approach is measured, works well and serves our clients' best interests.
 We therefore don't intend to adopt a blanket divestment policy on tobacco," he said.

-Amra Balic, Head of BlackRock's EMEA Investment Stewardship team (BLK.N), said her firm did not make social, ethical or environmental values judgments on behalf of clients, and company engagement was critical in addressing the health and social risks of tobacco.
+Amra Balic, Head of BlackRock's EMEA Investment Stewardship team, said her firm did not make social, ethical or environmental values judgments on behalf of clients, and company engagement was critical in addressing the health and social risks of tobacco.

-A spokeswoman for M&G, another investor in the sector, said it regularly discussed environmental, social and ethical risks with tobacco company management, and encouraged improvements where it considered performance to be poor.
+A spokeswoman for M and G, another investor in the sector, said it regularly discussed environmental, social and ethical risks with tobacco company management, and encouraged improvements where it considered performance to be poor.

-SLI, BlackRock, M&G, Columbia Threadneedle, Handelsbanken and Aberdeen Asset Management all said clients could bypass tobacco with their socially responsible investment (SRI) funds.
+SLI, BlackRock, M and G, Columbia Threadneedle, Handelsbanken and Aberdeen Asset Management all said clients could bypass tobacco with their socially responsible investment (SRI) funds.
 Handelsbanken said about 40 percent of the assets that it manages are in funds that exclude tobacco investments.

 The performance of SRI funds, which often also avoid industries such as armaments and alcohol, is typically benchmarked against indexes that exclude tobacco firms.